neurocod/Qqt/README.md

 	//or
 	PushButton btn(QString(), QIcon());//parameters in any order

-Constructors of buttons, actions and other classes are templates, and can take few arguments, from 0 to more, where:
+Constructors of buttons, actions and other classes are templates, and can take several arguments, from 0 to more, where:

 	* first QString, if specified, is for setText
 	* second QString, if specified, is for setToolTip